This is where it gets difficult.

-I know I moved out of the Ashton Avenue house in May of 1968, and I think I moved into the boarding house on 200 South.
-I was working at Mr. “S” restaurant and the manager helped me to move my belongings.
+My Life In The ’60s.
+I know I moved out of the Ashton Avenue house in May 1968, and I moved into the boardinghouse on 200 South.
+I was working at Mr. “S” restaurant, and the manager helped me move my belongings.
 See the “A Short Story” post in my blog.

-At some point in my late teens I lived at Spencer Court for a short while.
-At the present I’m not sure of exactly when it was.
+In my late teens, I lived at Spencer Court for a short while.
+At present, I’m not sure exactly when it was.
 I shared this apartment with several other people.
 I don’t even remember their names.

 882 Second Avenue

-(Just an estimate of an apartment I shared with Paul Weirsma.)
+(Just an estimate of an apartment I shared with Paul Wiersma.)
 I can’t get a good picture from Google Maps too many tree branches in the way.
 This was one of those places I didn’t stay very long.
-If I remember correctly there was one year that I lived in 12 or 13 different places.
+If I remember there was one year that I lived in 12 or 13 different locations.
 I think I was staying with people because I didn’t have a job.

 Another apartment I didn’t live in very long.
-I moved to this apartment from 882 2nd Avenue with Paul Weirsma and Richard.
-I don’t remember Richards last name, he was kind of strange.
-We lived in a two bedroom apartment on the ground floor, the first one in the building on the right of the photograph.
-If I remember correctly I was working for Harmon’s Cafe.
+I moved to this apartment from 882 2nd Avenue with Paul Wiersma and Richard.
+I don’t remember Richard’s last name; he was kind of strange.
+We lived in a two-bedroom apartment on the ground floor, the first one in the building on the right of the photograph.
+As I remember, I was working for Harmon’s Cafe.
 I transferred to the 3900 South store from the Sugarhouse store.

 205 Second Avenue